skslater/SkyTrackReminder/README.md

 This plugin was originally designed for [Fly UK](https://flyuk.aero) but is tracker software agnostic and will work for any VA.

+### Requirements

+This plugin requires a minimum X-Plane version of 11.10

 ### Installation Instructions

 * Download the latest version from [here](https://github.com/skslater/SkyTrackReminder/releases) or compile it yourself from source.